 Low Back Pain

-The low back (or lumbar spine) is made up of 5 vertebrae, stacked on top of each other.
-Between each vertebra lies a cushioning disc, which consists of a soft semi-fluid centre part called the nucleus, surrounded by layers of tough fibrous tissue called the annulus fibrosis.
+Low Back Pain is simply derived from the lower back (or lumbar spine) which is made up of 5 vertebrae, stacked on top of each other.
+Between each vertebra, lies a cushioning disc which consists of a soft semi-fluid centre part called the nucleus.
+This is surrounded by layers of tough fibrous tissue called the annulus fibrosis.
 The disc acts as a shock absorber for the spine, & also allows flexibility & movement.

 Many of you will have heard the term ‘slipped disc’.
 However, the disk does not ‘slip out’.
 When a disc is injured, the nucleus protrudes or ruptures through the annulus fibres, & so it bulges out.
 This can cause back pain in itself & if it presses on a spinal nerve it can cause a pain to radiate down the leg (‘sciatica’).
 Discs are the most commonly injured structure in the low back, however it is important to remember that there are other structures that can give you back pain.

 Injury to the disc can happen with a relatively minor incident, such as bending over to pick up a piece of paper from the floor, but this is usually just ‘the straw that breaks the camels back’.
 Disc injuries are usually caused by years & years of wear & tear.
 MRI’s of people without Low Back Pain have shown a high percentage of discal changes – so if your MRI shows up changes they might have been present before you go the pain and so you can work with the physio to get back to having no pain.

 Wear & tear is a normal process, however there are certain activities that can speed this process up.
 These include things such as:

 - Frequent bending & lifting, especially with poor technique

 - Low fitness, poor health, and being overweigh

 - Poor posture